Guest Post by Yarrow Magdalena

 Protect your magic, priestess yourself, make space for magic and everything else will follow.

-Sarah Magdalena Love is a web designer, writer and online marketing consultant with a wild love for herbalism, feminism, conscious touch, little dogs, naps and plants.
+Yarrow Magdalena is a web designer, writer and online marketing consultant with a wild love for herbalism, feminism, conscious touch, little dogs, naps and plants.
 She supports beautiful, sensitive souls in building a platform online and honing in on their message with her 1:1 work, her blogs and online courses.

 She’s a Guest Teacher in Sage Priestess Certification this year on “Herbal Self-Care Rituals for Body Temple Worship” and “How to Build a Sacred Platform as a Priestess and Sensitive Empath”